High School Transcripts

 Students who have completed coursework at another college or university must provide official transcripts from all institutions attended.
 High school students who take college coursework also must provide college transcripts if the college coursework and grades are not recorded on their official high school transcript.

-Purdue will consider applicants who did not receive a high school diploma but successfully completed their GED.
-However, such applicants must provide transcripts for any completed high school or college-level coursework and still must meet Purdue’s high school course expectations.
-Applicants who did not complete Purdue’s minimum high school coursework can make up any deficiencies through equivalent college-level coursework – at a community college, for example.
+Purdue will consider applicants who did not receive a high school diploma but have successfully completed an official high school equivalency assessment.
+However, such applicants must provide transcripts for any completed high school or college-level coursework and still must meet Purdue's high school course expectations.
+Applicants who did not complete Purdue's minimum high school coursework can make up any deficiencies through equivalent college-level coursework – at a community college, for example.
 One semester of college-level coursework (typically 100-level and above) is equivalent to two semesters of high school.
 Remedial and developmental courses taught at a college are not considered to be college-level.

 All students who enroll at Purdue are required to provide final, official transcripts for any coursework (high school or college) completed between admission and enrollment.
 Final high school transcripts must confirm the student has earned his/her high school diploma.